-A cold engine may at first be loud after it has been started.
-This is due to the hydraulic valves building up the oil pressure.
-This normal and no need for concern.
+A cold engine may sound loud after it has been started.
+This is due to the hydraulic valves building up oil pressure.
+This is normal and is not a need for concern.

 If the engine does not start immediately, stop trying after 10 seconds and then try to restart the engine about 30 seconds later.